Parrot's Drumble

 Parrot's Drumble is a nature reserve of the Staffordshire Wildlife Trust.
 It is an area of woodland next to the village of Talke Pits, and about 4 mi north of Newcastle-under-Lyme, in Staffordshire, England.

 Description

 Its area is 12 ha.
 It is an ancient woodland, the area having been woodland for more than 400 years.
 It was once owned by a family named Parrot, and a "drumble" is a local word for a stream running through a wooded valley.

 There are old mineworkings in the area, from which iron oxide leaches, giving the stream a reddish colour.

 There is a walking trail through the wood, where there is oak, hazel, birch, rowan and ash; near the stream there is willow and alder.
 Woodland plants include dog's mercury, yellow archangel and wood-sorrel, and in the spring there are notable displays of bluebells.
 Birds to be seen include great spotted woodpecker, lesser spotted woodpecker, nuthatch and treecreeper.

-Parrots Drumble is the source of the River Waldron which flows through Staffordshire and Cheshire until it meets the River Weaver near Nantwich.
+Parrot's Drumble is the source of the River Waldron which flows through Staffordshire and Cheshire until it meets the River Weaver near Nantwich.